triamcinolone (oral) (cont.)

 Steroid medication can weaken your immune system, making it easier for you to get an infection.
 Steroids can also worsen an infection you already have, or reactivate an infection you recently had.
 Before taking this medication, tell your doctor about any illness or infection you have had within the past several weeks.

-FDA pregnancy category C. It is not known whether triamcinolone is harmful to an unborn baby.
-Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether triamcinolone will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Triamcinolone can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.